Super Moir\'e Domain Tessellations, Sliding Ferroelectricity, and Reconfigurable Quantum Dot Arrays in Twisted Trilayer Hexagonal Boron Nitride: Electronic Structure Calculation Methods

-In addition, we considered the on-site level correction that mimics the potential energy gradient induced by local dipole moment.
+In addition, we considered the on-site level correction that mimics the potential energy gradient induced by the local dipole moment.
 To calculate the local gradient, we first determined the atomic portion of the dipole moment $P_i$ of the atom $i$ for the interfaces between adjacent layers.
 The preliminary atomic portion $P^{\text{pre}}_i$ is determined by dividing the dipole moment given by Eq.~\eqref{eq:Pzfunc} in half and assigning it to the two atoms determining $\mathbf{r}_{\text{BN}}$, and adding it up for every B-N pair.
 Then, $P_i$ is given as $P_i = P^{\text{pre}}_i/2 + \sum_{j\in \text{NN}} P^{\text{pre}}_j/6$, where NN means the three nearest neighbor atoms.
 In this way, we can determine the smoothly distributed atomic portion of the dipole moments preserving their total moment.
 The on-site correction term is given as $\Delta E_{\text{B/N}} = \mp c_{\text{B/N}}P_i$ for B and N atoms and $c_{\text{B}} = 82$ V/\AA, and $c_{\text{N}} = 40$ V/\AA, where the signs are for the upper and lower side of the interface, respectively.
 The resulting TB band structures are shown in Fig.~\ref{efig_TBbands}.
 The applied electric field is also simulated as the on-site energy level shift depending on the $z$-coordinate by $\Delta U(z) = zE_z/\epsilon_r$ with the fitted dielectric constant $\epsilon_r=1/0.413$ to reproduce the DFT results.

-The moir\'e super cell contains about three million atoms that is equivalent to the dimension of Hamiltonian matrix.
-Since the full-diagonalization is impractical, we only consider the low-energy eigenstates by using ARPACK eigenvalue-solver which adopts the implicitly restarted Lanczos method~\cite{lehoucq_arpack_1998, opencollab_arpack-ng}.
-The linear equation solver implemented in PETSc library is utilized for shift-invert mode of the Lanczos scheme~\cite{petsc_1997}.
+The moir\'e supercell contains about three million atoms, which is equivalent to the dimension of the Hamiltonian matrix.
+Since the full-diagonalization is impractical, we only consider the low-energy eigenstates by using the ARPACK eigenvalue-solver which adopts the implicitly restarted Lanczos method~\cite{lehoucq_arpack_1998, opencollab_arpack-ng}.
+The linear equation solver implemented in the PETSc library is utilized for the shift-invert mode of the Lanczos scheme~\cite{petsc_1997}.